filamentphp/filament/packages/support/docs/06-plugins/01-getting-started.md

 2. [Spatie Package Tools](https://github.com/spatie/laravel-package-tools)
 3. [Filament Asset Management](/docs/3.x/support/assets)

+### The Plugin object

+Filament v3 introduces the concept of a Plugin object that is used to configure the plugin.
+This object is a simple PHP class that extends the `Filament\Support\Plugin` class.
+This class is used to configure the plugin and is the main entry point for the plugin.
+It is also used to register Resources and Icons that might be used by your plugin.

+While the plugin object is extremely helpful, it is not required to build a plugin.
+You can still build plugins without using the plugin object as you can see in the [Building a Panel Plugin](/docs/3.x/support/plugins/build-a-panel-plugin) tutorial.

+> **Info**
+> The Plugin object is only used for Panel Providers.
+Standalone Plugins do not use this object.
+All configuration for Standalone Plugins should be handled in the plugin's service provider.

+### Registering Assets

+All [asset registration](/docs/3.x/support/assets), including CSS, JS and Alpine Components, should be done through the plugin's service provider in the `packageBooted()` method.
+This allows Filament to register the assets with the Asset Manager and load them when needed.

 ## Creating a Plugin

 While you can certainly build plugins from scratch, we recommend using the [Filament Plugin Skeleton](https://github.com/filamentphp/plugin-skeleton) to quickly get started.
 This skeleton includes all the necessary boilerplate to get you up and running quickly.